The Yellow Door

 “They don’t deserve my forgiveness; look how they treated me!” we cry.

 But forgiveness isn’t for our enemies.
-Forgiving our enemies blesses us.
+Forgiving blesses us.
 It’s the key which enables us to heal from the emotional wounds of the past.

 Knowing this, the Devil offers us other doors right beside “Forgiveness” marked “Stay Bitter” “Indulge in Self-Pity” or “Hate and Stay Angry.”